verenablaschke/dialect-clustering/README.md

 ## Current Data

-The BDPA contains a list of 111 cognate sets across 21 German/Dutch dialects, transcribed in IPA, tokenized (affricates and diphthongs constitute single segments), and already aligned.
+The BDPA contains a list of 111 cognate sets across 21 German/Dutch doculects, transcribed in IPA, tokenized (affricates and diphthongs constitute single segments), and already aligned.
 (More details in the ```data``` folder.)
 All of the entries were transcribed by a single person and aligned by another.

 ### TODO